Formulation of spin Nernst effect for spin-nonconserving insulating magnets: Numerical calculations for spin Nernst effect

 We perform a mean-field analysis to determine the magnetic order realized in the Kitaev-Heisenberg model, assuming two or four sites in the magnetic unit cell, i.e., $M=2$ or $4$, depending on the parameters $\varphi$ and $\bm{h}$.
 After determining the ordered state, we construct the spin-wave Hamiltonian and diagonalize it using the Bogoliubov transformation, as presented in Sec.~\ref{sec:snc}.
 We introduce the spin density operator as $S^\gamma(\bm{r}) = \frac{1}{2}\mathcal{A}^\dagger (\bm{r}) \hat{S}^\gamma \mathcal{A}(\bm{r})$ with $\hat{S}^\gamma = \bm{1}_{2\times 2} \otimes \bar{S}^{\gamma}$ being a $2N\times 2N$ diagonal matrix, where $\bar{S}^{\gamma}_{(l,m)} = \braket{m;i|S^{\gamma}|m;i} - \braket{0;i|S^{\gamma}|0;i}$ at site $i$ belonging to sublattice $l$.
 Note that, for $S=1/2$ spin systems, the local Hilbert space is spanned by two basis states, namely, $\mathscr{N}=2$, and the index $m$ takes only one value, $m=1$, as an excited state.
 In the following calculations, we examine the properties of the Kitaev-Heisenberg model for $\varphi = 3\pi/2, 1.6\pi$, where the magnetic field is fixed at $h / A = 0.1$.
 For the spin Nernst effect, we apply a temperature gradient along the $y$ axis and observe the spin current flowing along the $x$ axis.

 First, we consider the case of $\varphi=3\pi/2$, which corresponds to the ferromagnetic Kitaev model under a magnetic field.
 In this case, the ground state becomes a forced ferromagnetic state, where the spin moments align along the magnetic-field direction [Fig.~\ref{fig:snc_kitaevheisen}(a)], which is consistent with previous studies~\cite{janssen2016, mcclarty2018, koyama2021}.
 In this situation, there is an inversion center at the hexagonal plaquette, and consequently, the magnon Hamiltonian satisfies $H_{0,\bm{k}} = H_{0,-\bm{k}}$, allowing the use of Eq.~\eqref{eq:snc_withtorque} to evaluate the coefficient $\kappa^{S^\gamma}_{xy}$.
 We have confirmed that the spin component of $\kappa^{S^\gamma}_{xy}$ is nonzero only in the direction of the magnetization and the applied field, which is perpendicular to the honeycomb plane.
-Since all spin moments are oriented in the $z$ direction, only the spin current $\bm{\mathcal{J}}^{S^z}_{\mathrm{tr}}$ is finite.
+Since all spin moments are oriented in the $z$ direction and fully polarized, $S_i^z$ commutes with the local mean-field Hamiltonian $\mathcal{H}_i^{\rm MF}$, indicating that the spin current $\bm{\mathcal{J}}^{S^z}_{\mathrm{tr}}$ is finite.
 Here, we introduce this spin component as $S^z=(S^X+S^Y+S^Z)/\sqrt{3}$, and we calculate the spin Nernst coefficient $\kappa^{S^z}_{xy}= (\kappa^{S^X}_{xy} + \kappa^{S^Y}_{xy} +\kappa^{S^Z}_{xy}) / \sqrt{3}$.
 Note that the other spin components along the $x$ and $y$ directions are given by $S^x=(S^X+S^Y-2S^Z)/\sqrt{3}$ and $S^y=(-S^X+S^Y)/\sqrt{2}$, respectively.